akash-network/website/src/content/Docs/guides/machine-learning/detrain/index.md

 - **Sample SDL Templates & Example Code for Distributed Training Jobs**: This component provides examples to guide developers on how to define infrastructure for PP & TP training.

 Examples for training are currently included in `model_parallelism/detrain/examples`  for easy reference.
-They would later be mainted in the [DeTrain Examples repository](https://github.com/a2nfinance/detrain-example).
+They would later be maintained in the [DeTrain Examples repository](https://github.com/a2nfinance/detrain-example).

 ## Technology Stack